pulidovpe/api-node-mysql/README.md

 # api-node-mysql
 ## API Rest - Node MySQL Sequelize
-Project under development.
+Project under development / Proyecto en desarrollo
-> Application developed in Node and Express; which uses a database in MySQL (API Rest).
+> Application developed in Node, Express, and Sequelize; which uses a database in MySQL (API Rest).
 At the moment you can only create users and log in with the created user.\
 > Because JWT is used for session control, you must add a JWT token correctly formatted in the headers.
 Generate the token with the path / loginUser, copy the value of the token property and paste it in the entry with JWT <token string>.
 The (key) field must have the name "Authorization".

+## Tech-framework used / Tecnologías Usadas

+- Node
+- @babel
+- express
+- nodemon
+- dotenv
+- cors
+- bcryptjs
+- http-errors
+- morgan
+- mysql
+- passport
+- sequelize

 ### Default Routes